astnai/stars/README.md

-# Stars
+# stars

-This repository contains a simple webpage featuring a textarea where users can create artworks using star characters.
-As the textarea expands, more stars are displayed.
+a simple project that displays a textarea filled with random star characters.

+## how it works

+- the textarea is initially filled with random stars (., *, +).
+- clicking inside the textarea will add a random star character at the clicked position.
+- resizing the textarea will regenerate the star pattern.

+## usage

+1. open the `index.html` file in your browser.
+2. interact with the textarea by clicking and resizing it.

-## Objective
+## features

-The objective of this project is to create a simple and visually appealing webpage where users can create artworks using star characters.
-The stars are represented within a textarea, and as the user expands the textarea, more stars are displayed.
+- randomly generated stars.
+- responsive and interactive textarea.
+- smooth blinking animation for the stars.

 ## Preview